EdgeCaseBerg/Election2016/README.md

 queries against.
 It also populates a couple of view's so it's easy to get the totals.

+This data should be updated as the [primaries happen](http://www.uspresidentialelectionnews.com/2016-presidential-primary-schedule-calendar/)

 Latest Data (last updated 2-14-16)
 ======================================